Krishnaveni Panjaalai: Reception

 The Times of India gave the film a rating of three-and-a-half out of five stars and stated that "Krishnaveni Panjaalai works in parts and could have been more engaging had its screenplay been more tightly knit."
 A critic from The Hindu wrote that "It is in the screenplay that Dhanapal falters.
 Scenes end abruptly and stand as separate strands without cohesion".
 India Today noted that "The climax of the film is very emotional and touches a chord.
 However, the screenplay could have been better".
+Sify wrote, "Suesh Bhargav's camera is good.
+Shanmuga Raja who normally plays villain is a treat to watch as mill supervisor who tries to impress girls with a 5-star chocolate and is madly in love with Poonkothai.
+On the whole, Krishnaveni Panjaalai is an average watch".